- Hirundo rustica

-Rarely perches in trees, but very inclined to sit on telegraph wires.
+Perches on dead branches in trees, and other exposed perches; has adapted well to human activity and very inclined to sit on telegraph wires.

 Fast, with clipped wing beats, often low to the ground.
-Will fly across a water surface and drink whilst on the move.
+Will fly across a water surface to drink or bathe whilst on the move.

 Barn Swallows have been studied extensively for what influences sexual selection etc. In short, in Europe a male with long tail streamers seems to do well.
 In North America, the colour of the underparts, especially the breast area, seems to be important for the breeding success of a male, with dark colour being advantagous (length of tail streamers still probably is important).

-It nests inside buildings such as barns and stables, or under bridges and wharves.
+It originally nested in tree holes or overhanging crevices on cliffs (and still does so rarely), but now almost exclusively nests inside buildings such as barns and stables, or under bridges and wharves.
 Usually the female builds the cup-shaped nest, placed on a beam or against a suitable vertical projection.
 It is made from mud pellets and lined with grasses, feathers or other soft materials.
-4-5 reddish-spotted white eggs are laid, and are incubated by the female for 14-19 days; the young fledge 18-23 days later.
+Four or five reddish-spotted white eggs are laid, and are incubated by the female for 14-19 days; the young fledge 18-23 days later.

 The diet consists almost entirely of flying insects.